Peaceful Parenting Examples Age 7 - 11

 "I hear you're angry I won't let you stay up later.
 I want to focus on our discussion, and I can't while I'm trying to get everyone into bed at night.
-Can we make a date to talk about this after school tomorrow?"
+Let's make a date to talk about this after school tomorrow."

-Then, you don't forget.
-You initiate the discussion and look for a win-win solution in good faith.
+Then, don't forget, even if she does (temporarily).
+Initiate the discussion and look for a win-win solution in good faith.

 Your ten year old screams "You never understand!
 I hate you!"